 This is one I especially like to do with my own boys.
 I use a large sheet of butcher paper along the wall and draw a big road on the paper.
 They follow their cars along the road.
 This results in lots of good gross motor skill work including squatting, side stepping, lunges etc.

-For some kids, tall kneeling is a great option to work on gluts and core strength.
+For some kids, tall kneeling or half kneeling is a great option to work on gluts and core strength.
 Adding an air disc or deflated beach ball to this position is another way to even make it more challenging.

 I’m a huge fan of BOSU balls, or any other product that would challenge balance, strength, and body awareness while working on vertical surface activities.
 Using the Bosu is one of my favorite ways!
 Tall kneel, half kneel, or balance!
 The Bosu ball gives you lots of options for working on the vertical surface!

 All of the printables you see in the post above are from Pink Oatmeal.
 Pink Oatmeal has a huge variety of printables in it’s shop for all your motor skill needs for every season, holiday, and theme!